UofL rolled-out Single-Stream Recycling

 - Learn more about UofL's Single Stream Recycling program which has been in place since 2010.

-- In select buildings on campus, UofL has begun experimenting with a Commercial Dry Waste system in which all standard solid waste is put in one dumpster and sent to WestRock to sort out recyclables.
+- In select buildings on campus, UofL has been piloting a Commercial Dry Waste system in which all standard solid waste is put in one dumpster and sent to WestRock to sort out recyclables.
 This only works in locations with minimal "wet" wastes such as food and bathroom waste.
-In these buildings, any "wet" wastes from bathrooms and break rooms should be placed in the WestRock recycling dumpster in black bags that can be easily pulled from the recycling sorting line.
-All other wastes should be placed in the dumpster loose or in non-black trash bags.
-We began piloting this system at the School of Music in 2015 and in 2017 we removed landfill dumpsters (saving us $450/month) at the following locations: Urban Studies Institute, Service Complex, Steam & Chilled Water Plant, Stockroom, Lee Street Building, Myers Hall (HSC), and Grounds West.
-In 2019, we added Ernst Hall & The Phoenix House.
+In these buildings, any "wet" wastes from bathrooms and break rooms should be placed in the WestRock recycling dumpster in opaque black bags that can be easily pulled from the recycling sorting line.
+All other wastes should be placed in the dumpster loose or in (semi)transparent, non-black trash bags.
+We began piloting this system at the School of Music in 2015 and in 2017 we removed landfill dumpsters (saving us $450/month) at the following locations: Urban & Public Affairs, Service Complex, Steam & Chilled Water Plant, Stockroom, Lee Street Building, Myers Hall (HSC), and Grounds & Hughes Lot.
+In 2019, we added Ernst Hall, CTR, Dental School, Houchens, Marshall Center, and Billy Minardi Hall.

 - We can recycle any electronic consumer items, including: all computers, monitors, televisions, printers, copiers, scanners, servers, networking equipment, fax machines, telephones and cellphones, RAM/memory, hard drives, battery backups, and peripherals such as keyboards, mice, speakers, AC adapters, and mixed computer cables/wires.

-- Here's how to get items picked-up for recycling:
+- Here's how to get departmental eWaste items picked-up for recycling:

 Step 1: One of the following forms must be completed for the e-scrap item(s) to be picked up.
 All forms are located at the Inventory Control/Surplus Property website: